shrey141102/PythonProjects/README.md

 A project that showcases a basic Python socket communication setup for client-server interaction.
 The primary objective is to facilitate communication between a server and client nodes.

 ### Ice-cream parlour
-a e-commerce site made with django framework for selling icecream.
+An e-commerce site made with django framework for selling icecream.

+### Simple-CHATGPT-Clone
+A simple CLI ChatGPT Clone using the OpenAI API Key.

 ##🔥 Stats 🔥